computas/ovh-cloud-workshop/kubernetessetup.md

 helm install traefik traefik/traefik --namespace traefik --create-namespace
 ```

 Now if you run `kubectl get svc --all-namespaces` you will see that you have a new service in the `traefik` namespace.
 This service is of type LoadBalancer.
 This type of service is a bit special, its behavior is defined by the "cloud-controller-manager" which embeds cloud-specific control logic.
-This means that since we are running inside OVHCloud, it is OVHCloud own logic that is triggered when a LoadBalancer service is created.
+This means that since we are running inside OVHCloud, it is OVHCloud's own logic that is triggered when a LoadBalancer service is created.
 The result is that a OVHCloud Load Balancer is created outside our cluster and configured to forward traffic to the cluster's nodes.

 ⏸️ Please pause the workshop here and ask the workshop organizers to configure the DNS records to point to the external IP of the Traefik Load Balancer service.

+(It will probably say <pending> under External IP for a couple of minutes.
+Just grab a ☕️ and relax.)

 ## Task 5 - Configure ingress to point subdomain